-InnerSource Portal - Create an intranet website that indexes all available InnerSource project information.
-This will enable potential contributors to more easily learn about projects that might interest them and for InnerSource project owners to attract an outside audience.
+- InnerSource Portal - Potential contributors cannot easily discover InnerSource projects that they are interested in.
+By creating an intranet website that indexes all available InnerSource project information you enable contributors to learn about projects that might interest them and InnerSource project owners to attract an outside audience.

-Maturity Model - Teams have started adopting InnerSource.
+- Maturity Model - Teams have started adopting InnerSource.
 The practice is spreading to multiple departments.
-Understanding of what constitutes an InnerSource project are wide spread though.
+However, the understanding of what constitutes an InnerSource project varies.
 The solution is to provide a maturity model to allow for teams to go through a self check and discover patterns and practices that they are not yet aware of.

 - Praise Participants - After an inner source contribution, it's important to thank the contributor for their time and effort.
 This pattern gives guidance that not only effectively acknowledges the contribution but also engenders further engagement from the contributor and others.

 - Repository Activity Score - Potential contributors want to find active InnerSource projects in need of their help.
 By calculating a repository activity score for each project, a ranked list of projects can be created (e.g. on the InnerSource Portal), so that potential contributors can more easily determine which project they want to contribute to.

 - Review Committee - The InnerSource working model is a radical departure from more traditional approaches, for developers and managers alike.
 By establishing a review committee as an interface between the InnerSource initiative and all senior managers of business units participating in it, the latter are more likely to familiarise themselves with the initiative and support it, as it affords them a certain level of oversight and control without fostering micromanagement.